 Diversifying Higher Education Faculty in Illinois (DFI) Fellowship

 The goal of DFI is to increase the number of minority full-time tenure track faculty and staff at Illinois’ two- and four-year, public and private colleges and universities.
 Fellowships are available to qualified minority applicants who are Illinois residents and who demonstrate financial need.
-Details are available through the Graduate Schools's Financial Assistance and Funding Website.
+Details are available through the Graduate School's Financial Assistance and Funding Website.

 This is an endowed fellowship awarded to a School of Education Master's or Ed.S. student earning an advanced degree in professional education with a commitment to urban environment.
 Details and Application (PDF)

 Various Fellowships through the Graduate School